 MULTITUDES OF MEANING

 Art acknowledges that we are multitudes.
-It is deeply aware of the diversity of human intelligence.
-There is no just one true way of looking at things or of experiencing something.
+In deep awareness of the diversity of human intelligence, there is no just one true way of looking at things or experiencing something.
 Art values subjectivity.
-It captures our affective primordial contact with the world often in a non-discursive symbols of bodily understanding.
+It encourages divergent thinking and offers an escape from the traditional linear modes of thinking that is only relying on logic.
+It captures our affective primordial contact with the world often in non-discursive symbols of bodily understanding.
 Artistic experiences often talk to us through metaphoric meaning.
 For example, poetry takes real images, things we are familiar with, and at the same time evokes a wide range of allusions and associations.
-So it becomes a form of condensed knowledge that captures our concrete and lived experience — not in linear discursive ways but rather as a symbolic articulation of our embodied experience and understanding of the world that we wouldn’t be able to express in any logical form that would do the experience justice.
+So it becomes a form of condensed knowledge that captures our concrete and lived experience — not in linear ways but rather as a symbolic articulation of our embodied experience and understanding of the world that we wouldn’t be able to express in any logical form that would do the experience justice.

 Art-making and its appreciation are integral features of almost every society.
 It's the dimension of human existence that offers an account of space, time, and the world as people live them, their deepest talents and passions.
 Ken Robinson writes that “the arts are about the qualities of human experiences”.
 Through all the variety of art forms people give shape to their feelings, perceptions and experiences.
 These make up an expression of human culture.
 So to understand each other throughout cultures and nations of the world, we do it best by reading what artists of words write, what artist of images express visually, what musicians play, what performers show, and so on.
 Art is a reflection.
 It’s a mirror that doesn’t stay the same in a way it affects us throughout our lives.
 One and the same painting can mean different things at different moments of one’s life.
 Just like one and the same place can feel safe or unwelcoming depending on one’s inner state.
 Art expresses the intangible qualities of our perception.